Facebook Marketplace is a great place to make extra cash or save a few bucks, but it pays to be careful

 Best for: Buyers and sellers

-Even better, according to Ramzan?
-“The easiest way to avoid a shipping scam is to not have an item shipped to you,” he says.
+A request to use a prepaid shipping label is frequently a sign of a scam, so stick with traditional shipping methods, such as FedEx, UPS or the U.S. Postal Service.
+Even better: “The easiest way to avoid a shipping scam is to not have an item shipped to you,” Ramzan says.
 “Aim toward an in-person transaction because that makes it harder for a scammer to hide behind a digital wall.”

 Report scammers